 - we recognise that behaviours exhibited are not personal, but symptomatic of other issues that we have a responsibility to address them

 At St Clare’s, we strongly believe that good behaviour and effort deserves rewarding and celebrating.
 Pupils may earn merits for undertaking learning in a positive way, but also through displaying school values and taking on additional tasks.
 Progress against individual targets can also be rewarded with additional merits and as these accumulate, students earn badges and certificates to recognise meeting certain key landmarks.

 We have taken elements of the school logo for our badges (which were co-designed with the Joint Chairs of the School Council).

 Each term, the Senior Management of the school nominate pupils for a Progress Leaf badge – these are not linked to numbers of merits, but celebrate individual progress in a key area (such as communication, behaviour, academic progress, social development and friendship).
 Progress badges are leaf shaped and symbolise personal growth (see right).

 All staff may celebrate any positive aspect of a students work or behaviour by awarding certificates to any two pupils of their choosing for a half-termly Certificate Assembly.
 These add up and can be “cashed-in” for prizes in a special and very popular celebration event.
 Excellent behaviour and attendance also contribute into this reward system.

 At the end of every school year, we take nominations for Pupil of the Year in each tutor group and this is rewarded with a medal.
 The nominees go in to a school-wide vote for overall Pupil of the Year.
 The winner is awarded a shield and their name joins previous winners on a large display shield in the school foyer.

-For further information on our positve behaviour systems please contact Mr Marshall, Assistant Head
+For further information on our positve behaviour systems please contact Mr Marshall, Acting Head